HarvardMapCollection/tutorials-share/content/resources/workshops/find-gis-data/welcome/index.md

 ![slide with four modules with title "Overviews + vote"](../media/vote.png)

 ## Outline
-- Work through an activity together
+- Work through an activity all together
-- Pick another one to go through just the `In class activity` section
+- Pick another activity and work through just the `In class activity` section
 - Record your findings and any questions you have in your GIS journals
-- Go through the activities together with more in-depth demos
+- Go through the activities all together with more in-depth demos

 ## Wrapping up